 He became a child.
 What does it mean to be a child?
 To begin with it means dependence, needing support and help from others...Being a child…means learning to say “Father.”*

 Sounds simple enough.
 But human experience tells us that it is often very difficult to say “Father” from our hearts.
 It can be painfully hard to perceive God as a loving, merciful Father, as Abba, Papa, Daddy.
 We suffer from what could be called a collective father-wound in our culture, and the wound bleeds openly, even in the Church.
 We are facing a crisis in fatherhood itself, where the meaning and importance of fatherhood are called into question, and where more than half of the children in our country are growing up in homes that are absent a father’s presence.

-It seems that a major theme of Advent is the turning of heavenly and earthly hearts one to the other, anticipating the spiritual healing that God desires for each of us: becoming a child, becoming His child, becoming like the Christ-child.
-Healing of this sort makes us fit for a relationship with the Father, and retrofitted for membership in His family.
+It seems that a major theme of Christmas is the turning of heavenly and earthly hearts one to the other, anticipating the spiritual healing that God desires for each of us: becoming a child, becoming His child, becoming like the Christ-child.

 *Joseph Ratzinger, Pope Emeritus Benedict XVI, The God of Jesus Christ, Meditations on the Triune God

 To Ponder: How hard is it to picture God as a loving, merciful Father; to see him as "Abba," "Papa"?

 To Pray: Merciful Father, please heal any wounds in my heart that prevent me from seeing you as a loving, tender Father and or hold me back from the intimacy I desire with you.
 Amen.